 TRANSFORMING CARE CONFERENCE

-The Equitas Health Institute for LGBTQ Health Equity is hosting the 2017 Transforming Care: LGBTQ & HIV/AIDS Health Equity Conference on October 19-20 at The Ohio State University Fawcett Center.
-Activists, academics, community members, and health & social service professionals are encouraged to attend this two-day conference that addresses health disparities affecting the LGBTQ and HIV/AIDS community.
+The Equitas Health Institute will host the 2019 Transforming Care Conference on LGBTQ+ & HIV Health Equity on October 17-18 at The Ohio State University Fawcett Center.
+Activists, academics, community members, and health & social service professionals are encouraged to attend this two-day conference that addresses health disparities affecting the LGBTQ+ and HIV/AIDS community.

 The conference will provide a unique opportunity for professionals and community members to come together to share not only research and best practices but practical information like family planning, wellness activities, and health and safety initiatives.

 Learn more about the 2019 Conference Theme: Discover Differences.
 Break Barriers.
 Reduce Disparities.

 On June 12, 2016, life changed for Brandon Wolf (pronouns: he/him/his).
 He hid in a bathroom while a gunman opened fire in Orlando’s Pulse Nightclub, killing his two best friends, Drew Leinonen & Juan Guerrero, as well as 47 others.
 During the three years since, Brandon has made it his mission to honor the victims’ legacies with action.